 My eldest boy loves arts and we also signed him up for addtional arts classes in school once a week.
 He aspires to be an architect when he grows up, whatever he wants to be, we will be there to support him.
 I did remind him that being an architect is not just about drawing, he would have to be good in Maths and Physics as well.
 Nowadays, they even have Science classes in school, so that’s a plus.

 Jordan on the other hand loves anything musical, especially percussion instruments.
+He lights up whenever he gets the chance to share his music with us, I am such a lucky mom to have the opportunity to experience my children’s gifts.
 I’m even planning to get him a kids cajon coz I notice his beats are not just made up but they are pretty in tempo, I gave up on buying him toy drums as they break too easily.
 We could start a collection of percussion instruments and see where it goes.

 All these is impossible if my boys do not have access to good education.
 I once wanted to homeschool them but it proves too hard to do, plus I can’t teach them everything that I do not know myself.
 The only things I teach them at home is how to play the piano and some arts, and English of course but not Chinese as I am Banana.
 Yes, Josiah knows more Chinese words than me now and that’s all thanks to his Chinese class in school.
 I know they are going to grow up to do great things and achieve many things in their life, both with education from school and education at home.
 I am happy to work really close to the school, so sometimes I just walk to the school to pay the kids a visit and get to know their friends and teachers.
 They had become my friends as well.
 The children love it when I go and they would tell me lots of stories about themselves and their families too.
 We would wait for the father to come with the car and there we go, home again after a long day at school and at work, back to our family time and play time at our cosy own home.
 I’m just grateful that we live in a place that good education is readily available.
 However, not everyone has that privilege.
 What if their village is deep in the interiors with no school available?
 What if they had grown up for generations without attending school?